 Last weekend, I snuck out on another overnighter with Alee.
-My computer’s hard drive is currently chock-a-block full, so I need to free up some valuable MBs to edit pictures properly… But in the meantime, here are some images from the trip that I quickly put together, and a few hurried words too.
+My computer’s hard drive is chock-a-block full and I need to free up some valuable MBs to edit pictures properly.
+In the meantime, here are some quick images from the trip, and a few hurried words too.

 Oh, Sierra Norte!